csof3cen/csof3cen/README.md

 - 👯 I’m looking to collaborate on innovative projects that solves problems
 - 🤔 I’m looking for help with maintaining opensource flutter packages
 - 💬 Ask me about astronomy, aerodynamics and flight mechanics, psychology and human behavior
-- 📫 How to reach me : Email me at contact@moustapha.dev
+- 📫 How to reach me : let's connect on linkedin (https://linkedin.com/in/hamadahiro)
 - ⚡ Fun fact: I'm a runner (Half Marathon, 10Km, 5Km) & a beginner drone pilot 🧑‍✈🚀

 <p align="center">